100-Day Calculator

 ISO 8601 defines weeks starting Monday.
 Week 1 is the week containing January 4th (or the first Thursday in January).
 Most of the world uses this standard.

-Yes — January 1 might be in Week 52 or 53 of the previous year.
-For example, January 1, 2021 was in Week 53 of 2020.
+Yes โ January 1 might be in Week 52 or 53 of the previous ISO year.
+In some year transitions, the first few January dates still belong to Week 53 of the prior ISO year.

 Most have 52, but some years have 53 ISO weeks.
 This happens roughly every 5-6 years when the year starts on Thursday (or Thursday/Friday for leap years).